 This pilot is made possible through the Agriculture and Agri-Food Canada Food Waste Reduction Challenge: Business Models.

 Organic waste is collected by WM and delivered to Walker Environmental’s All Treat Farms in Arthur, ON for processing into valuable compost for biodiversity applications.

 Food rescue is enabled by Second Harvest’s Food Rescue App, which allows businesses to notify local charitable partners there is edible food available for collection at a negotiated time.

 Pilot data analysis, including greenhouse gas emissions avoided, tonnes food waste diverted per IC&I subsector, and economic analysis of the pilot model will be verified by the University of Guelph.

-The pilot, created by Circular Innovation Council and hosted by the City of Guelph and the County of Wellington through the Our Food Future program, is also supported by Agriculture and Agri-Food Canada, Clean River Recycling Solutions, Grand River Agricultural Society, Longo’s, Second Harvest, Skyline Group of Companies, University of Guelph, Walker Environmental, and Waste Management to bring circular economy solutions to the region.
+The pilot, created by Circular Innovation Council and hosted by the City of Guelph and the County of Wellington through the Our Food Future program, is also supported by Clean River Recycling Solutions, Glad, Grand River Agricultural Society, Longo’s, and Skyline Group of Companies to bring circular economy solutions to the region.

 Skyline Group of Companies began with one student rental house in Guelph, and has since grown to be a leader in the Canadian property management industry.
 We understand the importance of practising environmental stewardship in the communities in which we operate; we believe it is a “win-win-win:” for our tenants, for our business, and for the environment.
 We are proud to support this innovative pilot to build Canada’s first circular food economy in Guelph-Wellington and we invite other local businesses to participate.